How to Paint Over Oil Based Paint

 This paint has a 2-4 hour recoat time, so I was able to get all of the painting done in a day, no topcoat required, and it has a little more sheen than a matte finish, so I didn’t feel the need to topcoat it.

-Check out this comparison post on the best ways to fill hardware holes.
+Check out this comparison post on the best ways of filling holes when replacing furniture hardware.

 And here’s what it looks like now!